-We analyze the circulation response to the remote drivers introduced in Section 470 2.2 by applying the regression framework in Section 2.3 to u850 (Figure 11).
-In 471 contrast to DJF, the climatological mean westerly zonal winds show a marked 472 asymmetric structure in JJA.
-There is a minimum in the south Pacific and a spiral 473 structure that leads to a more poleward location of the jet to the south of Aus-474 tralia.
-Accordingly, an asymmetric pattern is also observed in the wind response to 475 TW, characterized by a large positive wind response between the southern Indian 476 and southwestern Pacific oceans, a positive but weaker response from South Amer-477 ica to the southwestern Atlantic, and a negative response south of New Zealand 478 (Figure 11a).
-The latter could be related to the changes in the response of the 479 teleconnection that typically extends between the southwestern Pacific Ocean and 480 South America (Kidson, 1988).
-In contrast, the circulation response to VS is more 481 zonally extended (Figure 11b).
-The magnitude of the responses is comparable be-482 tween both drivers except for the strong eastward response to TW located to the 483 south east of Australia.
-Locally the remote drivers explain up to 60% of the vari-484 ance and the regression model is particularly good at explaining the inter-model 485 variance near the position of the jet maximum (Figure 11c).
-486
+We analyze the circulation response to the remote drivers introduced in Sect.
+2.2 by applying the regression framework in Sect.
+2.3 to u850 (Fig. 11).
+In contrast to DJF, the climatological mean westerly zonal winds show a marked asymmetric structure in JJA.
+There is a minimum in the south Pacific and a spiral structure that leads to a more poleward location of the jet to the south of Australia.
+Accordingly, an asymmetric pattern is also observed in the wind response to TW, characterized by a large positive wind response between the southern Indian and southwestern Pacific oceans, a positive but weaker response from South America to the southwestern Atlantic, and a negative response south of New Zealand (Fig. 11a).
+The latter could be related to the changes in the response of the teleconnection that typically extends between the southwestern Pacific Ocean and South America (Kidson 1988).
+In contrast, the circulation response to VS is more zonally extended (Fig. 11b).
+The magnitude of the ces are scaled by global warming.
+The two outliers in terms of latitude bias are IPSL-CM5A-LR and IPSL-CM5A-MR responses is comparable between both drivers except for the strong eastward response to TW located to the south east of Australia.
+Locally the remote drivers explain up to 60% of the variance and the regression model is particularly good at explaining the inter-model variance near the position of the jet maximum (Fig. 11c).